 After 10 minutes we asked everybody to get to their seats and we asked them;

 For each group we would like to hear what you found out what people’s expectations are for this workshop.

 Some teams were able to elaborate a little on the topic, some had no idea this was the purpose of the assignment they received.

 After this we did a debrief on the assignment asking the following questions.

 - Discuss what the groups thinks what this was all about?

 - Discuss how each group experienced this exercise?

 - Showing the movie on Spotify engineering culture

-- How does this reflect to their situation, their work and what is the relationship with self organisation ? (fishbowl – 1 chair per quadrant)
+- How does this reflect to their situation, their work and what is the relationship with self organisation? (fishbowl – 1 chair per quadrant)

-This was a great way to kickstart the event and a discussion on how to achieve self organisation because every participant experienced the impact on this.
+This was a great way to kickstart the event and a discussion on how to achieve autonomy and self organisation because every participant experienced the impact on this.
 So please feel free to replicate this experiment and let me know what you think of it and how it can be improved.